 Running the Report

 Type in a name, or part of a name, and run the report.
+To search for multiple names at once, type OR between search terms (for example: John Smith OR Jane Doe).

 |TIP: We recommend that you run the HTML report first because that will allow you to drill down into the search results for deeper analysis.
 You can adjust the search by changing the search terms or selecting specific data sources.
-Once you are satisfied with the search you can save it to PDF or Excel and then link it to a contact record.|
+Once you are satisfied with the search you can save it to PDF or Excel and then link it to a contact record.

 Recording Your Findings